 Location: FL, PR, USVI

-A well-designed compliance program will not only help you carry out your duty to submit proper claims and prevent fraud; it also may result in a better-run practice.
+A well-designed compliance program will not only help you submit accurate Medicare claims and prevent fraud but may also result in a better-run practice.
 A compliance program can prevent, identify, and correct inappropriate activities of employees and/or billing companies.
 It could also reduce your exposure to liabilities and penalties.

 Although the compliance guidance is not mandatory, any physician would be well advised to consider the OIG’s suggestions.

 • Implementing written policies, procedures, and standards of conduct

 • Designating a compliance officer and compliance committee

 • Responding promptly to detected offenses and undertaking corrective action